juristr/fabiangosebrink.github.io/_posts/2014-09-14-wpf-basics-ii-the-inotifypropertychanged-interface.md

 	}

 	public event PropertyChangedEventHandler PropertyChanged;
-}</pre>
+}</code></pre>

 So everthing we do is throwing the event that something has changed with the name of the property as a string.
-If you let this run you will see that the UI refreshes and after 3 seconds the &#8220;hallelujah&#8221; is displayed.
+If you let this run you will see that the UI refreshes and after 3 seconds the "hallelujah" is displayed.
 But this has some disadvantages:

   * We are throwing the event in the timer_elapsed.
 So only when **this** is done the property is refreshed
   * We are having the name of the property as a string in it.
 So renaming the property will mostly NOT rename the string.
 (Magic String).
 And the refresh does not work again.